canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

         2. Security fixes for packages not found in the Maintained Packages list.
         3. Security fixes for CVE’s that are not High or Critical
      4. Extended Security Maintenance does not guarantee secure software or fixes to all High or Critical CVEs.
+5. FIPS-certified cryptographic modules
+     1. Access to FIPS compliant binaries are included in UA for Infrastructure Advanced or individually on a per node basis.
+     2. Access to packages (when available) sufficient for compliance with the FIPS 140-2 Level 1 standard when used with Ubuntu on certain Intel x86_64, IBM POWER8 and IBM Z hardware.
+     3. Licences to such packages, to the extent not already licensed under open source software licences.
+6. Common Criteria
+     1. Access to packages and scripts (when available) sufficient for compliance with the Common Criteria EAL2 standard when used with Ubuntu on certain Intel x86_64, IBM POWER8 and IBM Z hardware.
+     2. Licences to such packages, to the extent not already licensed under open source software licences.

 <div class="p-top"><a href="#" class="p-top__link">Back to top</a></div>

 <h2 id="uasd-ua-standard">Ubuntu Advantage Standard</h2>

-As an Ubuntu Advantage Standard customer, you are entitled to all of the benefits and services described under the Ubuntu Advantage Essential section above, and in addition are entitled to the following benefits and services:
+As an Ubuntu Advantage Standard customer, you are entitled to all of the benefits and services described under the Ubuntu Advantage Essential section above, and in addition are entitled to the following benefits and services with respect to the hosts for which you purchase the Ubuntu Advantage Standard services, and the guests running on those hosts:

-1. <h4>10x5 phone and ticket support for all packages in Ubuntu main  and Canonical-maintained packages in backports and universe. </h4>
+1. <h4>24x5 phone and ticket support for all packages in Ubuntu main  and Canonical-maintained packages in backports and universe as well as packages in the Ubuntu Cloud Archive.</h4>
-    1. **Releases.** Canonical will provide support for installation, configuration, maintenance, and management of any standard release of Ubuntu when installed using official sources and within its product life cycle.
+    1. **Releases.** Canonical will provide support for installation, configuration, maintenance, and management of any standard release of Ubuntu when installed using official sources and within its product life cycle, including any applicable Extended Security Maintenance term.
 The life cycle for each version of Ubuntu is specified here: [https://www.ubuntu.com/about/release-cycle](/about/release-cycle).
     2. **Hardware** Ubuntu Certified hardware has passed Canonical’s extensive testing and review process.
 More information about the Ubuntu certification process and a list of certified hardware can be found on the Ubuntu Certification page: [http://www.ubuntu.com/certification/](/certification/).
 The services apply only with respect to customer’s hardware which has been certified.
 In the event a customer requests the services with respect to hardware which is not certified, Canonical will use reasonable efforts to provide support services, but may not adhere to the obligations described in this service description.
     3. **Packages**
         1. This service only applies to packages found in the Ubuntu Main Repository and Canonical-owned packages in the Universe Repository and the “proposed” and “backports” repository pockets.